 For example, an ad for fiberglass reinforced tanks might introduce a buyer to a business and some of the corrosion resistant tanks they offer.
 As their interest grows they will likely want more information about the company.
 Case studies, blogs, and other content will help a website rank higher in unpaid search results and give prospects the useful information they need to make a decision.
 If this information is tough to find, they will likely click the next relevant search result.

 The industrial marketing landscaping is changing.
 Mid-market manufacturers, industrial service providers, and distributors are taking online channels seriously in an attempt to connect with interested buyers.
 However, no single tool will result to result in a great score.
-Instead, the combined efforts of a larger system, is the key.
+Instead, the combined efforts of a larger strategy is the key.

 About Fred Yee